 XIII.
 RECONSIDERING FIRST AMMENDMENT DOCTRINE

 Some might object at this point that international hate speech laws can only work if there are shared international norms about how states should view and tackle the problem of hate speech—both online and offline—and that these laws are doomed to failure due to America’s exceptionalist stance (so the objection runs).
 Those making this objection might point to several facts: that the United States has a track record of entering far-reaching reservations to international hate speech laws upon ratification, rendering such laws toothless in America; that, while the United States is a party to the Convention on Cybercrime, it has not become a States party to the Protocol discussed above, and in declining to do so has cited its view that the Protocol is inconsistent with First Amendment protection of freedom of expression; that the United States has muscular free speech norms including the fact that Supreme Court jurisprudence appears to treat hate speech as a protected category under the First Amendment, as evidenced by Hudnut v.
 American Booksellers Ass’n, Snyder v.
 Phelps, and Matal v.
-Tam; there could remain a conservative majority in the Supreme Court for the foreseeable future; the United States plays host to many of the largest Internet companies with powerful vested interests aligned against Congress introducing tough Internet laws against online hate speech; Title 47 of the US Code currently has in place a safe harbor policy for Internet companies; and the United States is pushing for a new treaty on cybercrime that is highly unlikely to include provisions on cyberhate.
+Tam; there could remain a conservative majority in the Supreme Court for the foreseeable future; the United States plays host to many of the largest Internet companies with powerful vested interests aligned against Congress introducing tough Internet laws against online hate speech; Title 47 of the US Code currently has in place a safe harbor policy for Internet companies; and the United States was recently pushing for a new treaty on cybercrime that is highly unlikely to include provisions on cyberhate.

 However, the picture is more complex than appears.
 For one thing, even working within the United States’ broadly construed First Amendment doctrine, there are numerous applicable legal frameworks that, either currently or with some tweaks, leave the door open to species of law which are both constitutional and have the effect of restricting hate speech, including intentional infliction of emotional distress, hostile environment discrimination, harassment, intimidation, true threat, provocation, defamation, and obscenity.
 To take one example, the U.S. Supreme Court decision in Beauharnais v.
 Illinois speaks to a longer tradition in U.S. jurisprudence which holds that laws against defaming a group could be constitutional.
 Conventional wisdom declaring Beauharnais no longer good law cannot be taken as gospel.
 Congressional resolutions and the court of public opinion in the United States also suggest some openness to hate speech laws, at least on one side of the divide.
 More importantly, when it comes to international hate speech laws, it is wrong to assert that “unless there is universal cooperation by signature and ratification, no significant outcome can be expected . . . .”
 International hate speech laws reflect and codify shared international norms, even against the backdrop of the United States promoting alternative norms.
 In fact, the political history of international hate speech laws shows that the United States does not always get its own way, has at times shifted positions, and has remained actively engaged in international negotiations surrounding the development of these laws pretty well consistently.
 More generally, what this history clearly demonstrates is that it is possible to achieve significant progress in the evolution of international norms against hate speech, the development of new international hate speech laws, and significant levels of States’ compliance with those laws, even with some degree of tension with competing norms and some degree of push back and non-compliance.